Benefits of LED Lighting

 Before purchasing an LED dimmer be sure to confirm that you LED lamp is compatible with your LED dimmer.

-10. LEDs Power On and Off Instantly
+They Power On and Off Instantly

 LED lights will power on completely the second you flip the switch.
 Unlike metal halides and some fluorescents, which take time to warm up to their full lighting capacity, LEDs require no warm-up time.
 Moreover, LEDs can be switched off and on repeatedly with no degradation or accelerated power consumption.
 When you need light instantly or intermittently in a tight situation, an LED would be your most convenient option.